gabriel-guelfi/splitphp/README.md

 * Fixed many minor bugs related to: NULL values handling and database access.

 * Fixed SQL injection vulnerabilty.

+* Improvements in error logging, providing more detailed information.

 **Read more in the *Release Notes.txt* file.**